Netflix release dates 2020: all the major upcoming TV shows and films revealed

 Narcos: Mexico: season 2 The drug-fuelled drama following real-life narco Felix Gallardo will return to screens as soon as extra

-Catch him in case you can.
+Catch him in the event you can.
 Narcos: Mexico Season 2 premieres February 13 on @netflix. pic.twitter.com/OpScR1Et9h

 — Narcos (@NarcosNetflix) December 17, 2019